juji-io/datalevin/planner.md

 Since star-like attributes are already handled by entity filtering and pivot scan, the planner works mainly on the simplified graph that consists of stars and links between them [2] [3].
-This significantly reduces search space.
+This significantly reduces the size of search space.

-### A* search style optimizer (new)
+### Search style optimizer (new)

-As a break from the traditional Selinger style optimizer [5], where dynamic programming (DP) query planning is done ahead of query execution, our query engine does planning and execution at the same time with A* search.
-This search style execution avoids filling in the full DP table.
+As a break from the traditional Selinger style optimizer [5], where dynamic programming (DP) query planning is done ahead of query execution, our query engine does planning and execution at the same time as a shortest path graph search.
+This avoids filling the DP table in full.

 ### Predicates push-down

-In Datomic-like stores, the values are stored as they are.
-It is important to push down predicates on values into indexing access methods in order to minimize unnecessary intermediate results.
+In Datomic-like stores, the values are stored as they are, instead of as integer ids like in RDF stores.
+It is possible to push predicates on values down into indexing access methods in order to minimize unnecessary intermediate results.

 ## Benchmark